 Our business is highly dependent on the collection, storage, transmittal, sharing, processing and retention of information about our customers and employees.
 To accomplish these activities, we rely heavily upon electronic infrastructure that we own or that we obtain via license or other contractual arrangements with third parties.
 These technologies affect, among other things, our customers' ability to access and transfer funds, initiate and pay loans and leases, communicate with our customer service teams, and engage in a variety of other activities that form the foundation of modern financial services businesses.
-Likewise, our employee data and related technologies allow us to communicate with our employees about routine and extraordinary matters, compensate our staff, maintain timekeeping, payroll and benefits records, and comply with an increasingly complex web of labor and employment laws and regulations.
+Likewise, our employee data and related technologies allow us to communicate with our employees, compensate our staff, maintain timekeeping, payroll and benefits records, and comply with an increasingly complex web of labor and employment laws and regulations.
+Further, the increasing perpetration of cybersecurity attacks by nation-state actors and sponsored groups, coupled with the ongoing military conflict between the United States and Iran and by the United States against certain paramilitary or terrorist groups believed to be sponsored by Iran, may have the effect of increasing the risk, frequency or intensity of such incidents.
 The loss, interruption or disruption of these systems may damage our relationships with customers and correspondingly may harm our reputation.
-Compromises or interruptions in our employment-related systems may cause challenges in our relationships with our employees, upon whom we are heavily dependent in the conduct of our business and the development and maintenance of our relationships with customers and prospective customers.
+Compromises or interruptions in our employment-related systems may cause challenges in our relationships with our employees, upon whom we are heavily dependent in the conduct of our business and the development and maintenance of our relationships with customers and prospective customers, and in certain circumstances may expose us to liabilities under certain federal and state employment laws.

-Notwithstanding these investments, cybersecurity measures are, by their nature, largely reactive, and threats are constantly evolving.
+Cybersecurity measures are, by their nature, largely reactive, and threats are constantly evolving.
 We expect that the development of AI-based technologies will accelerate both the number and the sophistication of these threats.
 We routinely experience attempts to exploit our networks and systems, and we must continue investing in increasingly advanced (and concomitantly expensive) technology to counteract these threats.
 Further, if our systems cannot timely detect and mitigate vulnerabilities, or cannot promptly respond to threats, we may experience damage to or interruptions in the availability of our computer networks, or we may experience a loss of data, unauthorized use or disclosure of customer information, or a loss of customer funds as a result of unauthorized access to customer accounts.
-Likewise, breaches of our payroll, benefits, and other employee-related systems may give rise to liability under employment laws and may damage our relationships with our employees.
+Likewise, breaches of our payroll, benefits, and other employee-related systems may give rise to liability under employment and privacy laws and may damage our relationships with our employees.
+Further, we may have a limited ability to enforce warranties, indemnities or other remedies against the providers of these systems in the event we incur a loss.

 Disruptions or failures in the physical infrastructure, controls or operating systems that support our businesses and customers, failures of the third parties on which we rely to adequately or appropriately provide their services or perform their responsibilities, or our failure to effectively manage or oversee our third-party relationships, could result in business disruptions, loss of revenue or customers, legal or regulatory proceedings, remediation and other costs, violations of applicable privacy and other laws, reputational damage, customer harm, or other adverse consequences, any of which could materially adversely affect our results of operations or financial condition.
 Further, new and evolving SEC regulations, as well as federal and state banking and consumer privacy laws and regulations, could require us to provide notices of security breaches.
 Such disclosures could result in increased regulatory scrutiny, exacerbate our potential legal liability, and result in a loss of confidence in the security of our systems or an adverse perception of our products and services.